samirillion/air_gantt/README.md

 # Air Gantt

 Air Gantt pulls (gantt-like) data from an Airtable database table, via the API, and represents it as a force-directed graph using d3js.
 No build tools required.
-Just `node server.js` from the root folder.

 ## Server Side